pavelm14/PyPhyloGenomics_ms/MS.md

 have to fulfill the following requirements: (i) the genes should be orthologs;
-(ii) the genes should be single-copy genes; (iii) their sequence need to be around 251 DNA base pairs in length for easy sequencing in our in-house Next Generation Sequencer, an IonTorrent Ion PGM Sequencer from Life Technologies (<http://www.iontorrent.com/>).
+(ii) the genes should be single-copy genes; (iii) their sequence need to be around 251 DNA base pairs in length for easy sequencing in our in-house Next Generation Sequencer, an Ion Torrent PGM sequencer from Life Technologies (<http://www.iontorrent.com/>).

 The OrthoDB database <ftp://cegg.unige.ch/OrthoDB6/> has a catalog of orthologous